smehlhoff/recon/README.md

 # recon

-Retrieves high density observations from hurricane reconnaissance aircraft and inserts them into a Postgres database.
+Retrieves high density observations from hurricane reconnaissance aircraft and inserts data into a Postgres database.

 You can read more [here](https://www.nhc.noaa.gov/abouthdobs_2007.shtml) and [here](https://www.weather.gov/media/nws/IHC2022/2022_NHOP_June_1.pdf) from National Hurricane Center.